-My job title might say 'writer' or occasionally 'editor,' but at heart, I'm a deeply curious and enthusiastic researcher with a passion for science communication and health literacy.
+My job title might be 'writer/editor,' but at heart, I'm a deeply curious and enthusiastic researcher with a passion for science communication.

-As a patient and advocate, Abby has been a board member, keynote speaker, and presenter at several conferences including Stanford University’s Stanford Medicine X and the Endometriosis Foundation of America's annual medical conference and Patient Day.
+Abby has been a patient advocate, board member, keynote speaker, and presenter at several conferences including Stanford University’s Stanford Medicine X and the Endometriosis Foundation of America's annual medical conference and Patient Day.

-She’s also lent her experience to technical expert panels through the National Partnership for Women and Families’ CORE Network, including Yale University, the American Congress of Obstetricians and Gynecologists (ACOG), the Centers for Medicare and Medicaid, and The Society for Women's Health Research.
+She’s also lent her experience to technical expert panels through the National Partnership for Women and Families’ CORE Network (including Yale University), the American Congress of Obstetricians and Gynecologists (ACOG), the Centers for Medicare and Medicaid (CMS), and The Society for Women's Health Research (SWHR).

-Abby is the author of ASK ME ABOUT MY UTERUS: A Quest to Make Doctors Believe in Women's Pain.
-Her work has been praised by The New York Times Book Review, The Wall Street Journal, New York Magazine, The Washington Post, The Sunday Times, The Times Literary Supplement, The New Republic, Book Riot, Toronto Star, Undark Magazine, BUST Magazine, Bitch Magazine, Ms. Magazine, and many international media outlets.
+Abby is also the author of ASK ME ABOUT MY UTERUS: A Quest to Make Doctors Believe in Women's Pain, which was published in 2018 by Bold Type Books (Hachette Book Group) with advance praise from Gillian Anderson, Lindsey Fitzharris, Jenny Lawson, and Padma Lakshmi.
+The book received critical praise from The New York Times Book Review, NPR, BBC, The Wall Street Journal, New York Magazine, The Washington Post, The Sunday Times, and many international media outlets.

 Verywell Health is an award-winning online resource for reliable, understandable, and up-to-date health information on the medical topics that matter most to you.
 We take a human approach to health and wellness content and reach more than 300 million readers annually.